CARE Moments

 Why This Is a Leadership Issue

 Most companies point to their parental leave policy as evidence they are doing the right thing.
-Policies matter — but they are not what determines whether a woman stays.
-Research is unequivocal on this point:
+Policies matter — but research is unequivocal: they are not what determines whether a woman stays.

 68%